Beginnings (Ambrose Slade album): Background and release

 Slade had originally formed as The 'N Betweens in 1966.
 Aside from recording the odd, unsuccessful single, the band mainly concentrated on building a reputation on the UK's live circuit.
 In February 1969, Jack Baverstock, the head of A&R at Philips Records, took an interest in signing the band after hearing two of their demos, recorded during 1968 sessions with producer Martin Irving.
 Baverstock soon offered to sign the band if they changed their name to Ambrose Slade and found London-based management.
 Despite their concerns of losing the reputation gained as the 'N Betweens, the band agreed.
 The name Ambrose Slade was inspired by Baverstock's secretary, who had named her handbag Ambrose and her shoes Slade.
 Baverstock soon found them an agent, John Gunnel.

 The band spent a week in the Philips Studio at Stanhope Place recording Beginnings with engineer Roger Wake.
 Having thought the band's demo of "Mad Dog Cole" was great, Baverstock insisted the band write more material of their own.
 The three other originals, "Roach Daddy", "Pity The Mother" and "Genesis", were then written within days.
 In a 1980 interview, bassist Jim Lea recalled: "This was our first major crack at making a record, so it was all important not to let it slip.
 So we did "Roach Daddy", "Mad Dog Cole" and "Genesis" out of total fear.
 "Pity The Mother" was another one of the songs that Bavistock "forced" us to write."
 At a time when the band were not yet fully writing their own material, the album contained eight covers of songs the band regularly played as part of their live-set.
 Of the covers, Lea said: "They were all numbers that we were doing live on stage at the time.
 We had started to move away from the Flower Power thing then, but we were still doing unusual numbers.
 You can see by all the writers of the songs, they are all big names now, but at the time they were unheard of.
-Frank Zappa – he was totally unknown, he had only recorded one album, but we recorded his "Ain't Got No Heart"."
-Contrary to Lea's statement, Zappa had actually released six studio albums before Ambrose Slade released their debut.
+Frank Zappa – he was totally unknown … but we recorded his "Ain't Got No Heart"."